goatscript/goatscript.github.io/_posts/2016-01-03-Jenkins-Chef-Gitlab-Setup.md

 chef verify
 {% endhighlight %}

-- Add ruby to the .bash_profile and refresh the bash profile.
-Alternatively, logging in and out will update the bash profile.
+- Add ruby to the \.bash\_profile and refresh the bash profile.
+Alternatively, logging in and out will also refresh the .bash_profile.
 {% highlight text %}
 echo 'eval "$(chef shell-init bash)"' >> ~/.bash_profile . ~/.bash_profile
 {% endhighlight %}

 - Install and setup git.
-Check https://git-scm.com for guidance.
+Check the [Git site](https://git-scm.com for guidance) for guidance.
 - Create the local chef-repo
 {% highlight bash %}
 chef generate repo chef-repo
 {% endhighlight %}

-- Copy the validator.pem and admin.pem locaed on the chef server to ~/chef-repo/.chef.
+- Copy the validator.pem and admin.pem located on the chef server to ~/.chef.
 If missing, create the .chef directory.

 - Create a knife.rb file in .chef.